Updated: Mar 30

-In this blog I will be exploring the Gestalt school of thought, its laws, and how it affects the thinking behind visual communication.
-I will also be looking at Gestalt's impact on modern teaching practices and its role in insight and discovery learning.
+This article explores the Gestalt school of thought, its laws, and its capacity to expand and enrich the visual artist's thinking.
+It also looks at Gestalt's impact on modern teaching practices and its role in insight and discovery learning.

-As an educator and a design practitioner I see great value in the adoption of Gestalt theory in design and teaching practice.
-Gestalt - a fascinating field of exploration of the human mind and how it responds to surrounding visual cues.
+As a design practitioner and Art educator, I see great value in adopting Gestalt theory in design and the teaching practice, the inner workings of the human mind, and how it responds to surrounding visual stimuli.

-In its simplest, Gestalt is a theory that explores how human mind perceives and organises visual stimuli, and the way the brain groups and categorises visual information.
+Gestalt is a theory that explores how the human mind perceives and organises visual stimuli and the way the brain groups and categorises visual information.

 Gestalt first came into prominence in the early 20th century.
 It was originated by German psychologist Max Wertheimer.
 Shortly after, the theory was taken up and developed further by some of the finest minds of Gestaltism: Wolfgang Kohler and Kurt Koffka at Frankfurt University, and later by Geörgy Kepes, a Hungarian-born painter, photographer, designer, educator and art theorist.

 Gestalt’s original application was in psychology and profoundly influenced several different disciplines, such as musicology, linguistics, architecture, art,t and visual communication.

 H.H.
 Arnson and Marla F. Prather in “A History of Modern Art” state:

 “Gestaorganises"tcategorisesTheory focuses on human perception, describing our ability to understand certain visual relationships as shapes or units.”